IN THE SUMMERTIME * 50 YEARS OLD *

 “And here we are now, 50 years later stuck indoors!
 Amazing”.

-“I first heard In The Summertime, when on a holliday at my Uncle and Aunts’.
-He had some singles on a table and I asked if I could hear some of them – one of them was In The Summertime.
+“I first heard In The Summertime, when on a holiday at my Uncle and Aunts’.
+He had some singles on a table and I asked if I could hear some of them.
+One of them was In The Summertime.

-“Still love it, and in my car it is (when alone) it is turned up on Spotify so everyone can hear it (ha-ha) and at home they think, ‘oh no, he’s playing it again’!
+“Still love it, and in my car it is (when alone) it is turned up on Spotify so everyone can hear it (ha-ha).
+At home they think, ‘oh no, he’s playing it again’!